Images of analytic map germs, and singular fibrations: Map germs having germ images

 \begin{proposition} Let $F:(\C^n, 0)\to(\C^p,0)$, $n\geq p$, be a holomorphic map germ.
 If the fibre $F^{-1}(0)$ has dimension $n-p$ then $(\im F, 0) = (\C^{p}, 0)$.
 If moreover $\Sing F \cap F^{-1}(0) = \{ 0\}$ then $F$ is a NMG. \end{proposition}

-\begin{proof} Let $B\subset \bC^n$ an open neighbourhood of the origin where the holomorphic map $F$ is defined.
+\begin{proof} Let $B\subset \bC^n$ be an open neighbourhood of the origin where the holomorphic map $F$ is defined.
 There exists a closed irreducible analytic subset $Z\subset B$ of dimension $p$, for instance a general complex $p$-plane, such that $0\in Z$ and that $0$ is an isolated point of $Z\cap F^{-1}(0)$.
-Then, by e.g. \cite[Proposition, page 63]{GR}, it follows that there exist an open neighbourhood $U$ of $0$ in $Z$ and an open neighbourhood $V$ of the origin in $\bC^p$ such that $f(U)\subset V$ and the induced map $F_{|U}:U\to V$ is finite.
+Then, by e.g. \cite[Proposition, page 63]{GR}, it follows that there exist an open neighbourhood $U$ of $0$ in $Z$ and an open neighbourhood $V$ of the origin in $\bC^p$ such that $F(U)\subset V$ and the induced map $F_{|U}:U\to V$ is finite.
 By the Open Mapping Theorem (cf \cite[ page 107]{GR}) this implies that $F(U)$ is open, which shows the equality of germs $(\im F, 0) = (\bC^{p}, 0)$.

 If moreover $\Sing F \cap F^{-1}(0) = \{ 0\}$ then $(F^{-1}(0), 0)$ is called an \textit{isolated complete intersection singularity}, abbreviated ICIS, and has been studied in many papers, see Looijenga's book containing the major knowledge until 1984 \cite{Lo, Lo2}.
-In the ICIS case one has the purity of the discriminant \cite[Theorem 4.8]{Lo}, thus the discriminant of $F$, defined as $\Disc F := F(\Sing F)$, is a complex hypersurface germ.
+In the ICIS case the discriminant of $F$, defined as $\Disc F := F(\Sing F)$, is a complex hypersurface germ, by the purity result \cite[Theorem 4.8]{Lo}.
 In particular $F$ is a NMG. \end{proof}

-A real counterpart of the above result is the following: \begin{proposition}[\cite{ART}] Let $G:(\bR^{m},0) \rightarrow (\bR^{p}, 0)$, $m\ge p >0$ be an analytic map germ.
+A real counterpart of the above result is the following: \begin{proposition} Let $G:(\bR^{m},0) \rightarrow (\bR^{p}, 0)$, $m\ge p >0$ be an analytic map germ.